roy23sourabh/Getting_and_cleaning_data/README.md

 Notes

 - run_analysis.R : Contains the script for analysing and creating the final tidy output dataset
-- CodeBook.md    : Contains the explanation for each variable of the tidy dataset transformations performed to achieve the data,understsanding the data.
+- CodeBook.md    : Contains the explanation for each variable of the tidy dataset,transformations performed to achieve the tidy data,understanding the data.
 - outputData.txt : contains the tidy dataset for the final step as per the assignment.